ferranfusalba/beer-party-angular/README.md

 # BeerPartyAngular

 ## Welcome
 Welcome to Deale's Beer Party App!
-This SPA will guide you through the different 25 beers that will be available at the party.
+This SPA will guide you through the different beers that will be available at the party.
 Choose your favorite one and join us!

 Okay, but first, let's explain how to execute the app and some details.

-This app has been adapted from the same one, made with Vue.
+This app has been adapted from the same one made with Vue.
 You can find it [here](https://github.com/ferranfusalba/beer-party-vue).

 ## Install